cfunes1/AI_media/README.md

   -ni, --no-image  Do not generate image files
 ```

+### Files

+- **.gitignore**: files to be ignored by source control.
+Includes, for example, the name of the file (.env) where the OpenAI API security  keys are stored.

+- **project.py**: includes main() and all the functions called in main.
+It can be used as a module to access the different tools.

+- **README.md**: this file

+- **requirements.txt**: a list of the library requirements of the project.

+- **test_project**: tests for projext.py to be used with pytest

+- **.env**: contains OpenAI security keys.
+Not included in source control.

 ### Functions

 AI_media tools are implemented as functions that can be accesed via command line arguments or by importing them into a python script.

 AI_media implements type hints and docstrings accross all functions.

-#### def get_video(_url_: str) -> pytube.YouTube:

-   > Returns a YouTube object as defined in the pytube library, for the _url_ provided.

-#### def save_smallest_audio_stream(ytObject: pytube.YouTube, media_dir: str, filename: str) -> str:

-> Get the smaller audio stream of a youtube video.

-#### def on_progress(stream, chunk, bytes_remaining) -> None:
->Print the download progress of the video.

-#### def on_complete(stream, file_path) -> None:
-> Notifies of download completion.

-#### def cut_file(download_full_path: str, max_duration_secs: int) -> bool:
-> Reduce length of file to max duration if needed

-#### def speech_to_text(filename: str):
-> Convert speech to text using OpenAI's library.

-#### def speech_to_English_text(filename: str):
-> Convert speech to English text using OpenAI's library.

-#### def save_text_to_file(text: str, destination: str) -> None:
-> Save text to a file.

-#### def summarize_text(english_txt: str) -> str | None:
-> Summarize text using OpenAI's library.

-#### def cut_text(text: str, max_chars: int) -> str:
-> Cut text to a maximum number of characters.

-#### def text_to_speech(text: str, destination: str) -> None:
-> Convert text to speech using OpenAI's library.

-#### def generate_image(text: str, response_format: Literal['url', 'b64_json']) -> str | None:
-> Generate an image from text using OpenAI's API.

-#### def save_image_from_URL(url: str, destination: str) -> None:
-> Save an image from a URL.

-#### def save_image_from_b64data(b64_data: str, destination: str) -> None:
-> Save an image from base64 data.

-#### def generate_pdf(original_txt: str, english_txt: str, summary_txt: str) -> None:
-> Generate a PDF file.
+1. #### def get_video(_url_: str) -> pytube.YouTube:

+   Returns a YouTube object, as defined in the pytube library, for the _url_ provided.
+This object allows access to  various streams in different formats and resolutions available for each video.

+1. #### def save_smallest_audio_stream(_ytObject_: pytube.YouTube, *media_dir*: str, _filename_: str) -> str:

+   Finds the smallest audio stream for the youtube video stored in _ytObject_, and downloads it as _filename_ in the *media_dir* directory.

+   > **Design choices**: Since some OpenAI APIs used in transcriptions and translations have limits on the size of the input audio file, it was important to keep sizes small.
+Hence the use of the smallest audio stream available for each video.
+While there was a concern about the impact of this in the quality of the AI-generated transcriptions, tests showed no impact in the quality the transcriptions compared with high resolution audio streams.

+1. #### def on_progress(stream, chunk, bytes_remaining) -> None:
+   Prints the download progress of the video.

+1. #### def on_complete(stream, file_path) -> None:
+   Notifies user of download completion.

+1. #### def cut_file(*download_full_path*: str, *max_duration_secs*: int) -> bool:
+   Evaluates length of audio file stored in *download_full_path* leveraging pydub library.
+If duration in seconds is more than *max_duration_secs*, it cuts the length of the file to the maximum duration and returns True.
+Otherwise, the file remains untouched and the function returns False.
+   > **Design choices**: Because of the performance and cost limitations of the current OpenAI models, the decision was made to limit all audio files to a maximum of 10 mins.
+The AI is able to get a good grasp of the content of long videos based on the first 10 mins alone.
+But the expectation is that this limit will be extended or totally removed in the short term future, as generative AI models improve.

+1. #### def speech_to_text(filename: str):
+   Converts speech found in audio file *filename* to text using OpenAI's **Whisper-1** model and APIs.
+Returns a Transcription object, which stores both the transcribed text, and the language detected by the AI.

+1. #### def speech_to_English_text(filename: str):
+   Converts speech found in audio file *filename* to English using OpenAI's **Whisper-1** model and APIs.
+Returns a Translation object that includes the translated text.

+1. #### def summarize_text(english_txt: str) -> str | None:
+   Summarizes _text_ using OpenAI's library.
+This is accomplished via a short chat with Open AI's **GPT 3.5 Turbo** model.
+Returns a text summary.

+1. #### def text_to_speech(text: str, destination: str) -> None:
+   Converts _text_ to speech using OpenAI's **TTS-1** audio generation model, and saves the resulting audio as an mp3 file in _destination_.

+1. #### def play_mp3(file_path):
+   Plays mp3 file located in *file_path*.
+Used to play audio summary of video.

+1. #### def save_text_to_file(text: str, destination: str) -> None:
+   Saves _text_ to file in _destination_ path.
+Use to save the various text files generated(transcription of original audio, English translation and summary).

+1. #### def cut_text(text: str, max_chars: int) -> str:
+   Cuts _text_ to maximum number of characters *max_chars*.
+It's used to accommodate the current limitation of 4096 characters for the prompt in OpenAI's **Dall-e-3** image generation model.

+1. #### def generate_image(text: str, response_format: Literal['url', 'b64_json']) -> str | None:
+   Generate an image from text using OpenAI's **Dall-e-3** model.
+   > **Design choices:** The Dall-e-3 model offers two options for the format of the response.
+The easiest to implement is the URL format, where the model returns a URL that can be used to access  the generated image.
+The downside of this option is that it requires an additional HTTP request to save the image.
+The alternative is to receive the image directly from the model using base64 encoding.
+We selected the second alternative despite its complexity because of its efficiency.
+This, however, required significant research since it was not well documented by OpenAI.
+The use of this option involved at the end the use of three additional libraries: pillow, io and base64.

+1. #### def save_image_from_URL(url: str, destination: str) -> None:
+   Executes an HTTP request to access an image located at _url_.
+It then downloads the image to _destination_.
+This allows to download images generated by the **Dall-e-3** model when using the "url" response format.
+However, as explained in Design Choices above, we don't use that option for now.

+1. #### def save_image_from_b64data(b64_data: str, destination: str) -> None:
+   Save an image from base64 data.
+Uses libraries base64, pillow and IO

+### Generative AI models used
+  * **Whisper-1**: Speech-to-text
+  * **GPT 3.5 Turbo**: Chat, text-generation, summarization
+  * **TTS-1**: Text-to-speech
+  * **Dall-e-3**: Image generation

 ### Libraries used

-* openai: Used to access Open AI generative AI models for:
-  * Text generation (Chat)
-  * Text-to-speech
-  * Speech-to-text
-  * Image generation
-* pytube: Used to find and download youtube videos.
+* **pytube**: Used to find and download youtube videos.
+* **openai**: Used to access Open AI generative AI models.
-* python-dotenv: used to securely store openai API keys.
+* **python-dotenv**: used to securely store openai API keys.
-* os: used to retrieve secret keys from environmental variables and generate filename and paths for new files.
+* **os**: used to retrieve secret keys from environmental variables and generate filename and paths for new files.
-* mypy: Used as type checker
+* **mypy**: Used as type checker
-* typing: used in providing type information to mypy
+* **typing**: used in providing type information to mypy
-* pydub: Used to determine length of audio files and cut them to a manageable size if the original is too long.
+* **pydub**: Used to determine length of audio files and cut them to a manageable size if the original is too long.
-* requests: Used to download image files generated by Open AI from a url.
+* **requests**: Used to download image files generated by Open AI from a url.
-* pillow: Used to download image files generated by Open AI from base64 json data.
+* **base64**: Used to decode base64-encoded image data.
-* io: used to process base64 encoded image data.
+* **io**: used to process base64 encoded image data.
+* **pillow**: Used to download images generated by Open AI.
-* pytest: Used to test functions
+* **pytest**: Used to test functions
-* pygame: Used to play mp3 sound files.
+* **pygame**: Used to play mp3 sound files.
-* time: Used to wait (using sleep function) while an mp3 sound file is being played.
+* **time**: Used to wait (using sleep function) while an mp3 sound file is being played.

-Spotify Plus is a Flask-based web application designed to enhance the Spotify user experience by displaying additional insights about specific tracks and artists.
-These insights are generated using Open AI's GPT 3.5 Turbo large language model.
-The app seamlessly interacts with Spotify playlists and devices, and the Open AI model, via real-time API calls.

-To optimize performance and minimize costs associated with OpenAI API usage, Spotify Plus utilizes a SQLite database to store and reuse insights generated by GPT.
-This caching mechanism ensures that repeated queries for the same song or artist are efficient and cost-effective.

-The app is written as a single python file (**app.py**) that uses several packages (e.g. Flask, SQLite3, requests, Open AI).

-### Functionality:

-#### 1) User authentication
-Upon launching Spotify Plus, users are prompted to log in with their Spotify credentials (**index.html**).
-This initiates the OAuth 2.0 authorization process needed to access Spotify user data.
-If the user hasn't been authorized before, the app guides the user through a Spotify-hosted screen where the user can grant view/read-only access to the data used by Spotify Plus (i.e. playlists, account data and content being played).

-The authorization process generates an access token and a refresh token.
-The access token is used in all subsequent Spotify API calls.
-The refresh token is used to automatically get a new access token if/when the access token expires.
-These tokens are stored along with user name and user_id as session variables.
-A logout option in **layout.html** allows the user to delete all the data stored in the session, including the tokens.

-#### 2) Display current track

-After taking the user through the Spotify authorization process, the app displays the track currently playing in the Spotify app (if any).
-The user can click a button to get insights about this track.

-#### 3) Display users' playlists and select track

-The app also displays a list of all the playlists in the user account (**index.html**) and allows the user to navigate through this list to select a different track from the one being played (**playlist.html**).
-The app displays a maximum of 10 playlists or tracks in each screen (page), but includes buttons at the bottom of the screen to navigate accross all pages.

-#### 4) Display insights about track and artists

-Once the user selects a particular track (either the track being played in Spotify, or one picked from a playlist), the app displays details about the track and all the artists involved (**track.html** ).
-The details include an image associated with the tracks' album provided by Spotify, and text insights provided by GPT.

-Insights are generated using Chat Completion APIs provided by Open AI.
-Two separate API calls are done, one for the track, and one for the artists.
-The prompt given to GPT varies slightly based on the scenario, but include the system message "You are a music erudite and historian, passionate about all music genres." and the request: "Tell me something interesting about"...

-#### 5) Display insights about an artist

-In the scenario where multiple artists are involved with a track, the insights provided cover all the artists.
-The user can narrow this by clicking on one particular artist to go to a different page dedicated to that artist alone (**artist.html**).
-In this page the app generates new insights about the individual artist via a separate call to GPT's Chat Completion API.

-#### 6) Caching of insights from GPT

-When users revisit previously explored tracks or artists, Spotify Plus retrieves insights from a local database (**SpotifyPlus.db**) instead of making real-time API calls.
-This database is continuously updated whenever new insights are fetched from GPT, optimizing performance and minimizing unnecessary API requests.

-The database contains two simple tables, one for tracks and one for artists.

-#### 7) Play track, playlist or artist

-Accross all pages, wherever a track, playlist or artist is displayed, the user can click on a button to start playing that track, playlist or artist immediately in  Spotify.
-Two different "play" buttons are provided, one for the Spotify App and one for Spotify Web.
-The Spotify Web button launches Spotify in a different tab in the browser.

-#### 8) Look and Feel

- The app leverages [Boostrap](https://getbootstrap.com/) for general formatting and navigation (see **layout.html**).
-Additional CSS definitions are included in **styles.css**

-### Endpoints

-Spotify Plus supports the following endpoints:

-- /: Home page
-- /login: Spotify login and authorization
-- /logout: Logout and session data deletion
-- /callback: Callback for Spotify authorization
-- /playlists: Display user playlists
-- /playlists/offset=<int:offset>: Paginated playlists
-- /playlist/<playlist_id>: Display tracks in a playlist
-- /playlist/<playlist_id>/offset=<int:offset>: Paginated tracks in a playlist
-- /track/<track_id>: Display insights for a track and all artists involved
-- /artist/<artist_id>: Display insights for an artist
-- /refresh_token: Refresh Spotify access token

-### Technologies and tools used in development

-- Python
-- Flask
-- Bootstrap
-- SQLite
-- CSS
-- HTML
-- Git / Github
-- VSCode (with CoPilot enabled).

 ### Setup